ben-norton/collections-digitization-glossary/README.md

 Each version of the glossary is stored as a timestamped CSV file in the /data/sources folder.
 The latest version has the most recent timestamp.

 ## Publication Workflow
-The glossary is published as a collection of webpages generated with Python Flask.
+The glossary is published as a collection of web pages generated using Python Flask.
 The codebase is located under the app folder.
 See the requirements.txt file for the complete stack.

 ## Directories
 /sources - Source files
-/utils - Utility scripts for transforming and publishing source files /web - html website generated using python flask
+/utils - Utility scripts for transforming and publishing source files /web - html website generated using Python Flask

 ## Issues
 Please use the templates and GitHub issue tracker to submit questions, problems, or concerns.